Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

   in the IngressRoute's rule.

 You can set SANs (alternative domains) for each main domain.
-Every domain must have A/AAAA records pointing to Traefik.
+Every domain must have A/AAAA records pointing to apache4.
 Each domain & SAN will lead to a certificate request.

 [ACME v2](https://community.letsencrypt.org/t/acme-v2-and-wildcard-certificate-support-is-live/55579) supports wildcard certificates.